Jackcuii/Welcome-to-CS-Series/README.md

 Personally, I will not attend the _distinguished peer-tutor selection_ or something like this.
 I make this policy just to avoid it being utilized by some only-talk-no-act, lazy, bureaucratic student cadres, who are annoying and quite common in the university.
+I take this job because I wish I had had a kind peer tutor to give some useful info in my first year at university.
+So I do not want this repo to be abused.